Privacy Virtual Cards

 Source: Megan_Rexazin

 How long the card stays locked depends on the issuer and other factors, such as the reasons behind the lock.
 You may need to request the card to be unlocked or do it yourself if there’s a feature for it within your online banking platform.
 Some issuers may unfreeze the card automatically after a certain period, though.
-For example, American Express®[1] does so seven days after the card was locked, according to the information available at the time this article was written.
+For example, American Express®[1] does so seven days after your debit card was locked, according to the information available at the time this article was written.

 It is important to note that if the reason behind the lock is a fraudulent transaction, you won’t be able to use this card again, and the bank will send you a replacement.